Vishala121325/Vishala121325/README.md

 I'm currently working on exciting projects related to deep learning, dashboarding, and health tech.
 In my free time, I enjoy painting, writing poetry, and exploring new tech tools.

-- 🔭 Working on: Yatrika – Your Journey, Curated with Heart
+- 🔭 Working on: curaGUARD – a virtual health assistant
 - 📚 Learning: Data analysis, machine learning, and data storytelling
 - ✍ Hobby: Writing poems and painting